kholia/DDX/README.md

 ## License

-COMMERCIAL USAGE IS FORBIDDEN (aka NOT ALLOWED).
+COMMERCIAL USAGE IS FINE NOW - the design is proven to work well ;)

 NO SUPPORT and NO GUARANTEE is provided to individuals!
 This is because we are a small team, and we want to make progress with maximum velocity to bring you